KWDB/docs/en/db-operation/cluster-planning.md

 - **No authentication**: Users can connect without a password, and any user can log in as `root`, gaining full read/write access to all data.
 - **Unencrypted communication**: Data is transmitted without encryption, leaving it vulnerable to interception and tampering.

-To avoid these risks, KWDB strongly recommends deploying your cluster in **secure mode** using **TLS** or **TLCP** encryption.
+To avoid these risks, KWDB strongly recommends deploying your cluster in **secure mode** using **TLS** encryption.
 This ensures that both nodes and clients are properly authenticated, and all data transfers are securely encrypted, protecting against unauthorized access and data manipulation.